depeperwinkel

 The unique sharpness experience of sanshol

-The tingling is accompanied by a slight numbness, jokingly compared to tasting a 9 volt battery.
+The tingling sensation is accompanied by a slight numbness, jokingly compared to tasting a 9-volt battery.
 A single berry is enough to experience that!
-This somato-sensation, stimulation by touch, has been used for centuries as an anaesthetic in traditional medicine in Asia.
-The effect is very complex and the subject of extensive studies.
-Hydroxy-α-sanshol in particular is said to cause the tingling, and there are certain parallels with the sharpness experience of capsaicin, the sharp substance in chili pepper, but also with menthol and mustard oil.
+This somato-sensation, stimulation by touch, has been used for centuries as an anesthetic in traditional Asian medicine.
+Its effects are very complex and the subject of extensive studies.
+Hydroxy-α-sanshol, in particular, is said to cause the tingling, and there are certain parallels with the pungency experienced with capsaicin, the pungent substance in chili peppers.

 Smell and taste